The Crusades & Liberal Islam

 Your excuses - “oppression & aggression”?
 Where was that in 700AD, 800AD, 900AD, etc, etc. You talk about the root of the problem?? . . . do you ever think the root of the problem is the religion itself?

-21. Hassan Says:
+21. Hassan says:

 that is a fact paul, whether tou like it or not.
 I ask you this: is there any Islamic country currently occupying other country? none.
 Muslim lands occupied by western countries? afghanistan, Palestine, and Iraq were the easiest to mention. that’s the aggression and oppression I’m talking about.